HSLdevcom/jore4/wiki/roadmap.md

 <h2>2023</h2>

 * Routes and network
   * Q1, Routes and lines ver.
-2. Reports and an ability to add and modify trains, metros, trams and ferries
+2. An ability to add and modify trains, metros, trams and ferries

+* Reports
+  * Q2, Design; Figure users' needs
+  * Q3, Reports required by business

 * Timetables
   * Q1, Additions to MVP such as diversion routes and possibly an ability to upload from outside data sources (such as GTFS)